 Can modern knowledge management systems integrate with existing tools like Confluence and Notion?

-Yes, modern systems like Ravenna connect to multiple knowledge sources including Confluence, Notion, Google Drive, and Slack conversations to create a unified search experience.
+Yes, modern workflow automation platforms like Ravenna connect to multiple knowledge sources including Confluence, Notion, Google Drive, and Slack conversations to create a unified search experience.
 This preserves your existing documentation investment while making all knowledge searchable through a single, conversational interface.